 The cause of BPPV occurs within the inner ear.
 The inner ear is made up of the cochlea, which is the hearing centre; and the vestibular system which detects rotational, vertical and sideways movements of the head.
 BPPV occurs when small crystals (otoconia) form and are dislodged (from head trauma, infection, or just age) within the semi-circular canals of the vestibular system.
 With movements of the head, and incidentally the inner ear, these crystals will move about, giving the incorrect sense that you or the room is spinning.

 BPPV can be diagnosed quite simply.
 Your physiotherapist will take a thorough history of your symptoms and general health.
-The examination process is not exhaustive and will likely encompass:
+The examination process is not exhaustive.

 Another common cause of dizziness seen by physiotherapists is neck pain or neck-related headaches.
 Neck pain caused by injury or dysfunction of cervical joints, muscles or nerves will alter the sensory information received by the brain.
 As this information is compiled by the central nervous system along with information from the eyes and inner ear; conflicting input from the neck will add confusion to the processing of this information and in turn can result in dizziness.
 In some people, neck pain does not cause dizziness because they are able to compensate well and their brain is able to ignore the incorrect information.